Justin Bieber Rocks Rio With Epic Purpose Show: Parties With Pals, Pretty Female

 A post shared by Luciana Chamone (@luchamone) on

-Naturally, the rumormill and fans went into overdrive since Justin Bieber is apparently not allowed to stand, sit next to, or talk to the opposite sex without thousands acting as if the sky has caved in.
+Naturally, the rumor mill and fans went into overdrive since Justin Bieber is apparently not allowed to stand, sit next to, or talk to the opposite sex without thousands acting as if the sky has caved in.

 .@justinbieber was smiles last night for his first stop in Brazil #PurposeTourRioDeJaneiro https://t.co/icpZc3E6Gy pic.twitter.com/2vp4E00WfE